filipe-research/PropMix/README.md

 ## Requirements
 - This codebase is written for `python3`.
 - To install necessary python packages, run `pip install -r requirements.txt`.

+## Training and Evaluating
+The pipeline for training with PropMix is the following:

+1. Self-supervised pretrain.

+In our paper we use [SimCLR](https://github.com/google-research/simclr) for most of the datasets.
+We use [moco-v2](https://github.com/facebookresearch/moco) to pre-train an InceptionResNetV2 on Webvision.
+Other self-supervised methods can be used as well.

+If you use SimCLR, run:

+`python simclr.py --config_env configs/env.yml --config_exp configs/pretext/<config_file.yml>`

+2. Clustering

+`python scan.py --config_env configs/env.yml --config_exp configs/scan/<config_file.yml>`

+3. Train the model (using the pretraining from steps 1 and 2) For symmetric noise:

+`python propmix.py --r [0.2/0.5/0.8/0.9] --noise_mode sym --config_env configs/env.yml --config_exp configs/propmix/<config_file.yml>`

+For asymetric noise:
+`python propmix.py --r [0.4/0.49] --noise_mode asym --config_env configs/env.yml --config_exp configs/propmix/<config_file.yml>`

 ## License and Contributing